-- You must be confined at home, restricted in ambulation, convalescing, or significantly limited in physical activity due to a Condition. - Services must be provided directly by (or indirectly through) a Home Health Agency. - Service must be prescribed by a Physician and include a formal written treatment plan that is reviewed and updated every 30 days by the prescribing Physician.
-A copy of the written treatment plan may be required. - You must meet or achieve the treatment goals set forth in the treatment plan and documented in the clinical progress notes.
+- You must be confined at home, restricted in ambulation, convalescing, or significantly limited in physical activity due to a Condition. - Services must be provided directly by (or indirectly through) a Home Health Agency. - Service must be prescribed by a Physician - You must meet or achieve the treatment goals documented in the clinical progress notes.